ykmorimoto/automl-emr/README.md

 A user’s uploaded files are stored in the data folder as 1.csv, 2.csv, and so on for Spark in Local or as 1.parquet, 2.parquet, and so on in S3 buckets for Spark on Amazon EMR depending on which applications you choose to run.
 These internal files are used for the system to proceed ML modeling.

+# Target variables
+The variable that Easy AutoML recommends from a list of prospects is the target (predictor) variable selected for ML modeling.

+# Category variables

 # Install on your mac

 ```